 | Best Lightweight | Benro Mefoto Roadtrip | 17 lbs | $159 |

-Compromise: $700 for tripod + head is significant.
-Geared head specifically excellent for landscape/architecture; less needed for casual use.
+Compromise: $700 for complete tripod + head is significant entry cost.
+Geared head overkill for casual travel; simpler ball heads sufficient for most users.

 The Peak Design Travel Tripod is purpose-designed for travel photographers.
-4-section legs, packs to size of large water bottle, 20 lb capacity, integrated ball head.
+4-section legs, packs to 15.4" length (water bottle size), 20 lb capacity, integrated ball head.
+Weight: 1.3 lbs.
+Extends to 54 inches.
+ArcaSwiss-compatible quick-release.

 The Gitzo Systematic Series 3 is the professional studio tripod.
 60+ lb capacity, modular system (interchangeable apex), exceptional rigidity.